 Artistic Merit (50%)

-Past work and participating artists are of high artistic quality.
-Support materials are of excellent quality and present a high level of artistic product.
+- Support materials are relevant to the application, excellent quality and present a high level of artistic product.

 Access for People with Disabilities

 Applicants who need assistance completing an application and/or require an interpreter should contact RISCA well in advance of the deadline.
 LARGE PRINT GUIDELINES ARE AVAILABLE UPON REQUEST.